Ferdinand (horse)

 Ferdinand (March 12, 1983 – 2002) was a champion Thoroughbred racehorse who won the 1986 Kentucky Derby and 1987 Breeders' Cup Classic and was the 1987 Horse of the Year.

 He entered stud in 1989 and was later sold to a breeding farm in Japan in 1994.

 Much to the outrage of many horse racing enthusiasts, reports indicate that in 2002, Ferdinand was sent to slaughter in Japan with no fanfare or notice to previous owners.
 He likely became either pet food or steaks for human consumption.
-Ferdinand's death was the catalyst for the Ferdinand Fee, an optional donation program to fund keeping old racehorses alive, and Friends of Ferdinand, a nonprofit group formed in 2005 with the goal of transitioning retired racehorses into second careers.
+Ferdinand's death was the catalyst for the Ferdinand Fee, an optional donation program to fund keeping old racehorses alive, and several other animal welfare initiatives.

 In September 2006, the United States House of Representatives approved H.R.
 503, the American Horse Slaughter Prevention Act, which would ban the slaughter of horses in the United States.
 The bill did not make it out of committee in the Senate, however.
 In January 2007, the bill was reintroduced.
 As of 2012, the act has not been passed into law.

-The Ferdinand Fee
+The Ferdinand Fee and Animal Welfare Impact

 In the summer of 2006, the New York Owners and Breeders' Association, based in Saratoga Springs, New York, initiated the small voluntary per-race charge (collected from owners of NY Breeds) called the "Ferdinand Fee" that will funnel the revenue to Bluegrass Charities and the Thoroughbred Charities of America, two organizations that help fund race horse rescue and retirement groups.

 Another small step in maintaining the safety of Thoroughbreds sent to breeding sheds around the world: Some owners are now including buy-back clauses within their stallion contracts.
 Reportedly, such clauses were included for Kentucky Derby winner Silver Charm (who was moved to Old Friends Equine in Georgetown, Kentucky upon his 2014 retirement after the buy-back clause was invoked) and Dubai World Cup winner Roses in May, both of whom were sent to Japan.

+The Indiana based non-profit Friends of Ferdinand, Inc. was also founded in his memory in 2005.
+This Thoroughbred Aftercare Alliance-accredited organization purchases, retrains, and re-homes retired race horses in the Midwest.